 There is also the fact that, for many data providers, you might be handling data that is otherwise illegal per the laws of the area in which they collected it.
 Cloud computing might be used for nefarious purposes, storage space used for illicit content, and more.

 Speaking of legal issues, these legal issues often bring with them a set of economic issues.
 Failing to follow the specific data generation, storage, and deletion laws carry with them heavy fines and limitations on business that can be punishing.

 The economic problems don’t stop here, either.
-Failed servers means no uptime, and no uptime means no business.
+Failed servers mean no uptime, and no uptime means no business.
 Preventing downtime is a chief concern, and needs to be addressed as part of a greater mitigation strategy.